Diophantine Approximation on projective Varieties I: Algebraic distance and metric B\'ezout Theorem: The algebraic distance

 \section{The algebraic distance}

-In this and the next section all varieties, and cycles are assumed to be projective, smooth, and defined over $\C$.
-All integrals over subvarieties of smooth projective varieties are defined via resolutions of singularities (cp.\@ \cite{SABK}, II.\@1.\@2.)
+In this section all varieties, and cycles are assumed to be defined over $\C$.
+All integrals over sub varieties of smooth projective varieties are defined via resolutions of singularities (cp.\@ \cite{SABK}, II.\@1.\@2.)